Are rottweiler picky eaters

 As this Rottweiler owner thread on Reddit highlights, there can be several reasons why a Rottweiler might be a picky eater.

-This behavior may be present from puppyhood or develop as your dog grows up.
+This behavior may occur from puppyhood or develop as your dog grows up.
 In either case, knowing some of the main reasons picky eating develops can help you identify the right approach to get your dog to eat more readily.

 1. The food is causing allergies or discomfort